 - So we would ask you to keep an open mind and listen to ALL the evidence, and return a verdict of “not guilty”.
 Thank you.

 So now that you have spoken, the jurors in the mock trial will at least be prepared to listen to both sides.
 Keep in mind, that you just can’t make this “doubt” up out of thin air.
 Every “doubt” must exist in the mock trial packet your teacher gives you, and you need to prep all your lawyer teammates and witness teammates to cover all the fact that are important.
-For example, if you state in your opening that your client had all that cash due to a recent inheritance, your classmate that is question the defendant on direct sure as heck better have the word “inheritance” on his outline of questions.
+For example, if you state in your opening that your client had all that cash due to a recent inheritance, your classmate that is questioning the defendant on direct sure as heck better have the word “inheritance” on his outline of questions.
 You will lose points if you mention things in your opening statement if they are not later established by the testimony.

 I have notice that I have had a lot more visitors to my mock trial blog lately.
 Let’s hear from you students or teachers as to what questions you have, or what topics you might find helpful.
 I have been doing jury trials for almost 17 years as both a prosecutor and criminal defense lawyer.
 I have also coached mock trial teams since about 1997.
 If you have any questions or suggestions post them in the comment section below.
-Thanks for reading.
+Thanks for reading. 🙂

 This information is really helpful.
 I am greatful that you have posted this.
 My school mock trial team is competing in the next few months.
 I would greatly appreciate if you would help us out and be our coach because the rules say we can have one Professional coach.
 You can help us out via phone email or even visit.
 Please let me know if you can do this via Email:elijah34566@yahoo.com